 There are many research institutes that our department collaborates with.
 Below is a list, with information about these institutes:

 The Institute houses the Louis Harris Data Archive, serves as a clearinghouse for social science activity, publishes a series of research reports, provides technical assistance on matters of research design, sampling and analysis, and orchestrates a series of colloquia.
 Three interdisciplinary working groups headed by sociologists currently receive assistance from Odum: social theory and cross-cultural studies, applied statistics, and qualitative research.
+The Institute also offers a series of short courses and trainings.

 The Carolina Population Center involves graduate students in the projects of some 50 fellows from social science and health disciplines across the campus and provides valuable research services, from proposal development to word processing and programming assistance.